jmccarrell/public-notes/haskell-cookbook-1-tutorial-impure-notes.md

 - Q for Chris:
     - is this recursive pattern common in the FR code base?
     - is it really tail recursion, and if so, does the compiler eliminate the tail recursion?
+- A: no, recursion is not typically written this way; this is not good Haskell.

 ## efficiency of Haskell strings